-1. Use a screwdriver to remove the screws from the inboard side of the left front wheel liner.
+1. Use a Torx (star) screwdriver with T20 and T25 bits to remove the screws from the inboard side of the left front wheel liner.

 2. Lower the front skid plate to access the hood release cable.

 Remove extra screws as needed to improve access to the area.